carlosgub/kotlinm-charts/README.md

 [How to create a Github Token](https://docs.github.com/en/enterprise-server@3.8/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-At this code at your gradle.kts file:
+At this code at your project gradle.kts file:

     maven {
         name = "GitHubPackages"